 Outside of business hours, it is the responsibility of the cardholder to deactivate their card online to protect funds.
 Should your card be found, contact the Brock Card office for assistance in reactivating your card.
 If your card remains lost, visit the Brock Card office to have a new card issued.
 Replacement card fees will apply.

 The Brock Card is the official identification card for Brock University.
 Identification photos must show a clear view of the face with no hats, headbands, or sunglasses.
-Photos will be taken at the Brock Card office during the card creation process.

 Keep your Brock Card in a safe place to keep it from getting scratched.
 Do not bend your Brock Card because card readers cannot consistently read bent or cracked Brock Cards.
 Do not punch a hole in your Brock Card.
 If the card is rendered inoperable because a hole was punched in it, the applicable replacement fee will apply for a new card.
 Your Brock Card is an important piece of Brock University identification, and should be treated as such.
 Do not lend it to others.